emmynonso/PBJ-Nurses-Staffing-Analysis/README.md

 **Monitor Compliance with Regulations:**

 * Check if facilities meet CMS requirements for submitting payroll-based data on direct care staffing and maintaining consistent care standards.

+**METHODOLOGY:**

+* Data Sourcing – data.cms.gov

+* Data cleaning – Power BI: Power BI was used for the loading, cleaning, analysis and visualization.
+It provides an interactive interface to create reports, dashboards, and visualizations that help uncover insights and trends in the data.

+**Cleaning:** This involved transforming the data, removing duplicates, replacing Null values, checking for inconsistencies and correcting them, renaming the column headers properly etc.
+**Data Analysis:** Using DAX (Data Analysis Expressions) functions and calculations to perform complex data analysis and derive meaningful insights from the data.
+**Visualization:** Creating various visualizations, such as bar charts, pie charts, line charts, scatter plots, and tree maps, to represent the data visually and make it easier to understand and interpret.